 - New Site

 If you would like to explore opportunities at a site with which the School of Nursing has

 not previously worked, your faculty advisor may direct you to make the initial contact

 with your site or preceptor of interest.
 Once you have established a tentative arrangement

 with a preceptor, inform the your faculty/course advisor.
 Provide them with the name and

 contact information of your preceptor and the site.
 They will contact your potential preceptor,

 clarify the plan (start and end dates, days per week, expectations, etc.), and arrange for

 the affiliation contract, preceptor packet and other necessary paperwork.
 Affiliation contracts

-can take 8-16 weeks to establish, so start early if you want a new site.
+can take 6 months to 1 year to establish, so start early if you want a new site.